Synchronizing Test Case hierarchies using Test Suites

 └ Reporting

-To avoid generating hierarchy nodes from src/features
+To avoid generating hierarchy nodes from `src/features`, you can use the `skipFolderPrefix` setting:

 {